15 follow-up email templates that get replies

 Best regards, [Your name]

-Why this works: This approach maintains professional relationships without appearing desperate, positioning candidates for future opportunities.
+Why this works: This approach maintains professional relationships without appearing desperate, positioning you for future opportunities.
+Hiring managers remember candidates who handle rejection gracefully.

 Subject: Great meeting you at [Event]